simp/simp-doc/docs/changelogs/latest.rst

 See the README in the module for details on how to configure it.

-The Dogtag server was chosen because it is part of the FreeIPA suite.
+The Dogtag server was chosen because it is part of the FreeIPA suite and therefore likely to have any issues fixed and be well supported.

 Known Bugs